qtile/qtile/docs/manual/config/mouse.rst

 The above example can also be written more concisely with the help of the ``EzClick`` and ``EzDrag`` helpers::

-    from libqtile.config import EzClick as Click, EzDrag as Drag
+    from liblavinder.config import EzClick as Click, EzDrag as Drag

     mouse = [
         Drag("M-1", lazy.window.set_position_floating(),